 Acerca de

-Confidentiality & HIPPAA
+Confidentiality & HIPAA

-What are Confidentiality and HIPPA?
+What are Confidentiality and HIPAA?

 The clinician-patient relationship is protected by law by keeping information confidential.
 Your protected health information belongs to you, and I cannot share this information without your consent and disclosure.
-You may reference the confidentiality and HIPPA forms.
+You may reference the confidentiality and HIPAA forms.
 (Can you devise a link that will take them to the forms section.

 However, state/federal law and professional ethics require mental health clinicians to maintain confidentiality except for the following situation: